 This is a different post than my usual because it is very personal.
 Heck, it includes a photo of me breastfeeding so this is clearly not a post about how I made blackberry waffles with Siracha-maple syrup.
-Here, today, I am opening up about my breastfeeding journey with my second child.
-It is not graphic in any way.
+Here, today, I am opening up about my breastfeeding journey with my second child who was born in 2016.
+It is not graphic in any way, but a bit sappy.

 Well before my due date, I arranged with a local lactation consultant, Orla Dorgan of Lactation Talk (website and Facebook page), that she would come to our home around the due date (exact day/time to be decided when baby arrived) and she would listen to my goals and expectations about breastfeeding, then help me and baby achieve them.
 I was not exactly sure how it would work, or if it would work, but I wanted to try.

-Baby “A” made an early entrance at a tiny 5.5 pounds, so we started A off with formula in the hospital then once at home continued with freshly expressed breastmilk and formula top-ups.
+Baby Bumblebee made an early entrance at a tiny 5.5 pounds, so we started Bee off with formula in the hospital then once at home continued with freshly expressed breastmilk and formula top-ups.
 I invested in an electric breast pump to protect my milk supply.
 Honestly, aside from expressing, bottle feeding, and trying to sleep, those first couple of weeks were a blur.

 Orla worked through her checklist and by the end of the consultation, we had set a customised plan of action on how to proceed.
 Using her advice, I faced the daily/hourly issues of latch and supply with determination.
 I had someone in my corner who knew what to do!
 This fortified my spirit in ways I could not imagine.